ivolis/DCGAN_MELUS/README.md

 ## Loss and Accuracy plot

-This code will just save two PNG images of the Loss and Accuracy plot.
+This code will just save two PNG images of the Loss and Accuracy plot using the CSV generated on the training process.

 Execution (WSL):
 ```